Contact Us for a Free Consultation 714-721-4423

 Fermentation in the blood vial?

-Alcohol can be made on its own in the blood vial through what scientists called Fermentation.
-This is when the glucose in your blood combines with microorganisms causing alcohol to be be produced.
+Alcohol can be made on its own in the blood vial through what scientists call Fermentation.
+This is when the glucose in your blood combines with microorganisms causing alcohol to be produced.
 The machines crime labs use to test your blood cannot tell if the alcohol found in your blood came from fermentation or from the alcohol you consumed.

 DUI defense attorneys in California who have the right experience, knowledge, and skill in these types of cases will be able to identify unreliable blood test results.
 Motions can be timely filed and strategic cross-examination of the relevant witnesses can be used in your defense.